Marriott CEO urges Trump to improve ties with Cuba

-June 15 Marriott International Inc Chief Executive Arne Sorenson on Thursday urged the Trump administration to improve relations with post-Castro Cuba and recognize tourism as a strategic tool in the effort.
+June 15 (Reuters) - Marriott International Inc Chief Executive Arne Sorenson on Thursday urged the Trump administration to improve relations with post-Castro Cuba and recognize tourism as a strategic tool in the effort.

 His comment come as U.S. President Donald Trump is expected to announce a new Cuba policy on Friday.